jerryvarghesev3-gif/Rrr/README.md

 I would appreciate your guidance on how I can further improve and align better with expectations.
 Please let me know a convenient time for a discussion.

 Thank you for your support.

+Hi Bryan,

+I would like to bring to your attention the new ticket DYNA-1146 – Service Tool: Head Angle Shows Incorrect Value, which has recently been added to Sprint 40.

+Based on my review, this requirement appears to be newly introduced in the SRS and was not part of the earlier development scope or revision history.
+Since this functionality was not previously defined during the development phase, it has not been implemented or planned in the current schedule.

+Because this requirement has been added during an active sprint, I would appreciate clarification on:
+	•	The detailed requirement specification
+	•	Expected behavior and acceptance criteria
+	•	Priority relative to current sprint tasks
+	•	Expected delivery timeline

+Please note that this item was not included in the original scope, so additional analysis and development effort will be required before providing a delivery commitment.

+Kindly advise how you would like to proceed.